 This post will show you exactly how you can create custom chat commands in Streamlabs.
+We also have a step-by-step video tutorial that shows the whole process with some useful command suggestions.

 How to Set Up Custom Commands in Streamlabs